mrfright/poem17/README.md

 Read the latest Linux poem on bare metal!
 That's right, no OS required. :)

 The poem is a [Triolet](https://en.wikipedia.org/wiki/Triolet) about the `magic number` 0xAA55: the byte signature used to denote a bootable sector.
-The signature lets BIOS know it can run this 512 (usuall) byte chunk as executable code.
+The signature lets BIOS know it can run a sector byte chunk as executable code.
+This is the way that bootloaders, like GRUB, are written.

-The bootloader in this repository is stupid simple.
-It literally just prints the text of the poem, however, an iso is included so you can boot a bare metal system into the poem (well, at least a program that prints it out)!
+The bootloader in this repository is just a modified "hello world" -- it prints the text of the poem.
+An iso is included so you can boot a bare metal system from it if you're brave!
+I'd recommend just using qemu or virtualbox otherwise.

 <img src="poem16.png"></img>